Would you like to grow a vegetable garden but feel like it just takes way too long? Well, the amazing thing is, it doesn’t have to.

 Arugula can be grown annually in nearly all zones and can be harvested after 30 days.

 Spinach was one of the first things I ever tried growing.
 I did so because of how fast it grew and how simple it was to grow.

-Basically, you directly sow the seeds into a good quality dirt.
-Then you’ll just need to water and wait.
+Basically, you directly sow the seeds into good quality dirt.
+Then you’ll need to water and wait.
 Before you know it, in about 4-6 weeks, you’ll have fresh spinach.

 3. Baby Carrots